Sky Parra

 Terry Irving

 Proud Gadigal man Terry Irving was wrongfully convicted of armed robbery in 1993, spending nearly five years in prison.
 His conviction was largely based on the identification of his vehicle as the getaway car and the testimony of three bank tellers.
 Despite significant discrepancies in witness descriptions and the absence of physical evidence linking him to the crime, his conviction stood until 1997, when it was quashed by the High Court.
 One of the presiding justices expressed ‘the gravest misgiving about the circumstances of [the] case,’ noting that the way the trial had been handled was ‘disturbing.’
-Irving continues to seek compensation and an official apology from the Queensland government.
+32 years after malicious prosecution, in September 2025, Irving was awarded $130,000 in damages.

 On March 19, 1993, a man carrying a yellow bag entered the Hartley Street ANZ branch in Cairns.
 Moments later, he brandished a sawn-off shotgun, demanded cash, and fled with over $6,000.
 Witnesses described him as tall, in his early 20s, with dark skin and long hair tied back.
 They saw him enter a nearby unit block before a grey Toyota drove away.
 That same day, 37-year-old Irving was at the Oceanic Hotel, just a few kilometres away.
 When an acquaintance asked to borrow a car, Irving, kind-hearted to a fault, agreed to lend him his silver Isuzu Bellett.
 The car was returned a few hours later, and plans were made to meet that night, but the man never returned, and Irving never saw him again.